What are Azure Reservations?

-To buy a plan, you must have a subscription owner role in an Enterprise (MS-AZR-0017P or MS-AZR-0148P) or Pay-As-You-Go subscription (MS-AZR-003P or MS-AZR-0023P).
+To buy a plan, you must have a subscription owner role in an Enterprise (MS-AZR-0017P or MS-AZR-0148P) or Pay-As-You-Go subscription (MS-AZR-0003P or MS-AZR-0023P) or Microsoft Customer Agreement subscription.
 Cloud solution providers can use the Azure portal or Partner Center to purchase Azure Reservations.

-A reservation discount only applies to resources associated with subscriptions purchased through Enterprise, CSP, and individual plans with pay-as-you-go rates.
+A reservation discount only applies to resources associated with subscriptions purchased through Enterprise, Cloud Solution Provider (CSP), Microsoft Customer Agreement and individual plans with pay-as-you-go rates.